SingularData/data-engine/README.md

-* datarea-collector
+* data-collector

-The data collector for datarea.io
+The data pipeline for SingularData.io